corazawaf/coraza/README.md

 * Rollback SecAuditLog to the legacy syntax (serial/concurrent)
 * Attach an error log handler using ```waf.SetErrorLogCb(cb)``` (optional)
+* the function Transaction.Clean() must be used to clear transaction data, files and take it back to the sync poo.
 * If you are using @detectXSS and @detectSQLi (CRS) install the plugin [github.com/jptosso/coraza-libinjection](https://github.com/jptosso/coraza-libinjection)
 * If you are using @rx with libpcre (CRS) install the plugin [github.com/jptosso/coraza-pcre](https://github.com/jptosso/coraza-pcre)
 * If you are using low level APIs check the complete changelog as most of them were removed